sccn/roiconnect/README.md

 The function computes all FC metrics in a frequency-resolved way, i.e., the output contains FC scores for every region-region frequency combination.
 We include the option to estimate FC on time snippets to avoid biases due to different data lengths.
 The output of this function is stored in `EEG.roi.<fc_metric_name>`.

 ## Visualization
+You can visualize power and FC in different modes by calling `pop_roi_connectplot`.
+Below are some examples.

+### Power as a region-wise bar plot

 # Available features